The Hap-Ki-Do Oh-Do-Kwan was created by Klaus Schuhmacher

 understands it.
 It may take longer but there is no pressure on the

 student to get-it-or-else and there is no pressure on the instructor to make him or her get it, or be left behind.
+Each test is handled individually.

 In most Schools of Martial Arts, regardless of style or system the tests are held in mass.
 How many students can you evaluate at once?